igor-baiborodine/kiroule.com/content/article/campsite-booking-api-revisited-2.md

 With the release of Java 10, it became possible to declare local variables using the new `var` keyword.
-When using `var` , you no longer need to declare the type of the variable explicitly, as this implies that its type will be inferred from context.
+When using `var` , you no longer need to declare the type of the variable explicitly, as this implies that its type will be inferred from the context.
 So, for instance, we have the following pre-Java 10 variable declaration:

 ```java
 SomeClassWithVeryVeryLongName myVar = new SomeClassWithVeryVeryLongName();